2009 Ride: No. 77 Penske Championship Racing Dodge

-High Point: The stretch of the season from May to August was the best for Hornish in 2009.
-In that stretch, Hornish picked up nearly all of his top 10 finishes and both of his top 5’s.
+High Point: The stretch of the season from May to August was the best for Sam Hornish Jr. in 2009.
+In that stretch, Hornish picked up nearly all of his top-10 finishes and both of his top fives.
 In addition, Hornish won the Sprint Showdown at Lowe’s (now Charlotte) Motor Speedway in order to gain entrance into the Sprint All-Star Race.

-Low Point: The worst stretch of Hornish’s season was most definitely the four race stretch from Charlotte in October to Texas in November.
-At Charlotte, Hornish spun out twice in the first ten laps of the race, then spent time making repairs in the garage.
+Low Point: The worst stretch of Hornish’s season was most definitely the four-race stretch from Charlotte in October to Texas in November.
+At Charlotte, Hornish spun out twice in the first 10 laps of the race, then spent time making repairs in the garage.
 Hornish finished the event, but he was 36 laps down in 40th.
 At Martinsville, Hornish again spun the No. 77 early and hit the inside wall, but continued.
-Later on, Hornish retired the car and settled for a 36th place finish.
+Later on, Hornish retired the car and settled for a 36th-place finish.

-Speaking of Richmond, the three quarter mile oval was Hornish’s best track in 2009.
-Sam was able to score top 10 finishes in both events there this season (the aforementioned eighth in September, and a then-career best sixth in May).
+Speaking of Richmond, the 3/4-mile oval was Hornish’s best track in 2009.
+Sam was able to score top-10 finishes in both events there this season (the aforementioned eighth in September and a then-career best sixth in May).

 Penske Championship Racing spent the 2008-2009 offseason readying the new Dodge P6R8 engine for use in the 2009 season.
 The results for Penske?
 Generally, very good, especially compared to Richard Petty Motorsports.
 The engines were very good for the team and generally reliable.
 However, Hornish did suffer two engine failures during the year (Loudon (September) and Talladega (November)), so that is something that should be looked over thoroughly before next season.

-Quote of the Year: “I got hit by the No. 00 car and didn’t even have time to correct before I got up into Jimmie.
+Quote of the Year: “I got hit by the No. 00 car and didn’t even have time to correct before I got up into Jimmie [Johnson].
 I don’t ever want to feel like I’ve affected the outcome of the championship.
-I have my head down a little bit this week because I had a really good car, and all we wanted to do is make it so we could race the last three laps like that and not the first three laps.” – Sam describing the infamous wreck with Jimmie Johnson on lap 3 of the Dickies 500.
+I have my head down a little bit this week because I had a really good car, and all we wanted to do is make it so we could race the last three laps like that and not the first three laps.” – Hornish describing the infamous wreck with Jimmie Johnson on lap 3 of the Dickies 500